Stability of Equivariant Logarithmic Tangent Sheaves on Toric Varieties of Picard Rank Two: Description of equivariant logarithmic tangent sheaves

 In this part, we give some conditions on $\Sigma$ and $\Delta$ which ensure that the logarithmic tangent sheaf is decomposable.
-We first recall the family of multifiltration of a direct sum of equivariant reflexive sheaves.
+We first recall the family of filtrations of a direct sum of equivariant reflexive sheaves.